released on June 26

-Camp Pendola now accepting registrations for summer sessions beginning in June
+Camp Pendola is still accepting registration for summer sessions in July

 Camp Pendola, the official summer camp of the Diocese of Sacramento, is now accepting registrations for the 2015 summer season.
 Camp Pendola offers a fun-filled experience for children and youth under the supervision of trained college-age counselors.

 Located in the Sierra Nevada foothills in the Tahoe National Forest 15 miles north of Nevada City, Camp Pendola is on 40 acres of natural, rustic surroundings.
 More than 20,000 campers over five decades have created a tradition that for many families continues every year and even passes from one generation to the next, according to Lori Rosene, director of Pendola Center.